Doctor insights on:

 Need more Sx & tests: U shd talk to a pediatric nephrologist.
 Most cases of polyuria (increased urination) & proteinuria in children is from common conditions like urinary infx (more common in girls) or transient (temporary) orthostatic proteinuria (a benign condition).
 However, blood tests & other signs could tell if a serious kidney condition or damage is occurring.
 Cystinosis, vasculitis, kidney diseases are possibl ...Read moreSee 2 more doctor answers

 Protein is an expensive commodity for the body.
 The kidneys are entrusted to return protein back to the body during filtering, and not lose it to the urine.
 Losses > 150mg/day are indicative of a problem with the filtration mechanism of the kidney.
 A nephrologist should be consulted ...Read more

 - Talk to a doctor online

-- Protein in urine
+- Protein urine

-- Is hoarseness a symptom of thyroid?
+- Is blood in urine a symptom of conception?

 - Are brittle teeth a symptom of thyroid problems?

 - Is vomiting a symptom due to a thyroid problem?